meeb/gateaux/README.md

    False.

 * `default=value` If set, defines a default for a field.
 The type must match the required type for the field.
+A default is only used if `null=True` and `None` is provided to the field.

 Other field types may support more arguments.